 So we let her cry it out, and it was really hard.
 Like, really, really hard.
 And I am gonna bet that I did more crying than she did.
 But when it was over she slept through the night, again and again and again.
 And she’s been a great sleeper ever since with the usual hiccups here and there during transitional or stressful periods.
 Even now, we read a book and then she goes to sleep at 7:30 PM.
 Every night.
 And very rarely she will bring up those nights when she cried and I didn’t come to get her:

 “Why didn’t you come when I cried, mom?”

 “Because I didn’t love you, Leta.”

-First we slept together, I nursed and she fell asleep on my body, and that continued for several weeks.
+First, we slept together.
+I nursed and she fell asleep on my body, and that continued for several weeks.
 But then she made it clear that she’d rather sleep on the bed beside me.
-And then she was like, you know what?
+And then she was like, “You know what?
 I don’t like it here beside you, either.
 I’d like my own space, thank you very much.”

 And I didn’t think I was going to bring this up, I was just going to plow through this entry and get it up and then maybe go outside and breathe a bit, but it makes so much sense now.
 The life and the beauty and the luck of Marlo, a kid who looks just like my Granny Boone when she smiles, my Granny who died about an hour ago.
-That’s a whole other post I will get to when I pull it together, but I’m just now overwhelmed at the juxtaposition of life and death, even in an entry about getting my rotten kids to sleep.
+That’s a whole other post I will get to when I pull it together, but I’m so overwhelmed at the juxtaposition of life and death, even in an entry about getting my rotten kids to sleep.
 Yes, rotten and wonderful, all of it, the push and pull, the agony and joy and work of what it means to be a part of a family.